hennr/marabou/README.md

 If you want to give the snapshot a try, clone the project and run:

-mvn clean package && java -jar target/marabou-0.1-SNAPSHOT-jar-with-dependencies.jar
+mvn package && java -jar target/marabou-0.1-SNAPSHOT-jar-with-dependencies.jar